 Armed and Ready…for Anything

-Whether the question asked by the interviewer is “what is your greatest strength” or “give an example of a time when you took responsibility beyond your scope of work”, the previous sample answer works for both.
+Whether interviewer asks “what is your greatest strength” or “give an example of a time when you took responsibility beyond your scope of work”, the previous sample answer works for both.
 Your story could potentially answer a myriad of other questions as well.

 When you have prepared one story for each of the job requirements, you will feel confident that you have an answer for almost every question that will be asked of you.
-And most importantly, you’ll WOW the interviewer by coming across as prepared, confident and memorable.
+And most importantly, you’ll shine during the interview by coming across as prepared, confident and memorable.

 Start Creating Your STAR Stories